 Stick your nose in the Actor's Bar, a plain room that is probably as close to the original 18th century decor as you can get - except, of course, for the pictures.
 The room as absolutely papered with autographed photos of Royal Shakespeare Company luminaries going back decades.

 You may notice that the sign board, visible in this picture, says "Flowers".
-That's the brewery once associated with this pub.
+That's the brewery once associated with this pub. - though it is now a Greene King pub.
 It is also the family that first donated land and money to build a Shakespeare theater here in the Victorian era and who continue to support the RSC to this day.